happybeing/dweb/dweb-cli/README.md

 ```
 $ dweb open toast
 ```
-Names are not persistant yet, and will be forgotten when you restart the server.
+Names are not persistant yet, so they will be forgotten when you restart the server.

 ### Advanced Browsing
 There are some neat features of the dweb which you can access via a regular browser while viewing a dweb website.
 These include getting information about the website, choosing which version of a website you want to view, or opening another website.